Preparing for Your Surgery

 Be honest with your kids.
 Kids are smart and plastic surgery is commonplace in our region.
 You don’t want your kids thinking you are ill, had an accident, or have breast cancer.
 Honesty is usually the best policy.

 Travelers need to ambulate every hour before any upcoming surgery.
 Avoid prolonged periods of immobilization to decrease risks for DVT (blood clots in the legs).
+While traveling to and from our office, wear graduated compression hose (20 mm Hg, you can get on Amazon or any drug store) and stay hydrated.

 Contact Desert Hills Plastic Surgery Today